-Students must file an application for graduation by Oct 15 for December graduates and Feb 15 for May and August graduates.
-The form is used by college or school personnel for degree clearance, preparation of the annual Commencement programs and diploma presentation, and it is the student's first step toward participation in either the May or December Commencement ceremony.
-Students can access the form via the Graduation Application link under the Student Records area of the myDrake portal.
+The graduation application is used by college or school personnel for degree clearance and preparation of the annual Commencement programs and diploma presentation.
+It is the student's first step toward participation in either the May or December Commencement ceremony.

-Graduate, Pharmacy and Occupational Therapy Graduation
+Graduate, Professional Health Care, and Law Graduation

-Once graduate and professional program students have filed an application for graduation and are certified to have met the requirements of graduation by the College office, the Office of the Registrar will post the degree to the student's record with the established graduation date in May, August, or December.
+Once requirements have been fulfilled and verified, the Office of the Registrar will post the degree and mail the diploma with the established graduation date in May, August or December.
 The student must complete and the college office must verify all requirements within 45 days of graduation to have the degree posted with the applied-for graduation date.
-Students who meet the requirements for graduation at a later point in time will have an effective graduation date of the following established graduation date in May, August or December.
+Students who meet the requirements for graduation at a later point in time will have an effective graduation date of the established graduation date in the following May, August, or December.

-In some cases during any given semester or summer session where a graduate student demonstrates an immediate need, he or she must give early notice to the college/school and the appropriate department of intent to graduate early.
-If the student is certified to have met all graduation requirements, this is reported to the Office of the Registrar, and the degree is conferred effective the 15th day of following month.
+If a student demonstrates an immediate need and is certified to meet the requirements of graduation by their respective college/school office, the Office of the Registrar may post the degree dated the 15th day of the following month.
 Doctor of Pharmacy, Doctor of Occupational Therapy, and Master in Athletic Training students cannot graduate prior to the established graduation date in May.